 Of course learning is important.
 That’s why you’re going to college, right?
 But, there are a lot of ways to learn.
 Are you a classroom learner or do you learn by doing?
 Are you interested in research?
 Are there enrichment opportunities like honors programs or academic clubs?

-There are a lot of things to consider beyond rankings, statistics and awards when you’re comparing programs among universities.
-Will you be able to add a minor or double major if that will help you reach your goals?
-Does the university invest in professional academic advisors to help you review your options and stay on track?
+There are a lot of things to consider beyond rankings when you’re comparing majors among universities.
+Will you be able to add a minor or double major?
+Does the university invest in professional academic advisors to help you stay on track?
 Will you have opportunities to apply what you have learned before you even graduate?

-Try to contact the department or program you’re interested in at each of your potential universities.
-Even better, ask if current students are available to talk with prospective students.
+Try to contact the major or program you’re interested in at each of your potential universities.
+Even better, ask if current students are available to talk with you.
 Many universities have students ready to take your questions or provide other opportunities to connect.

 #3.
 Community

-Look at community as an opportunity to branch out.
-Whether you find your community in your residence hall, in the stands of a game, in a late-night study group, or even just meeting people through class, your community is a chance to build something new.
+Whether you find your community in your residence hall, in the stands of a game, in a late-night study group, or your on-campus job, college is a chance to build something new.
+We encourage all our students to do something.

 Check out what kind of communities already exist at the universities you’re considering.
-Maybe you’ll find groups that you’re already interested in joining or learning more about.
 Then during your campus visits, ask current students about their experiences.
 How did they find their place on campus?
 What kinds of groups do they recommend looking into?
 Do they feel welcome voicing new opinions or ideas?
-What kind of leadership opportunities can you find?
 Will the community at the university challenge you and contribute to your overall learning?

 #4.
 Support

-There’s a good chance that the university you choose will be the bigger than the school you’re attending now.
+There’s a chance that the university you choose will be bigger than the school you’re attending now.
 That means you’ll be expected to take more responsibility for yourself as well as your studies.
-It’s important to look into your academic support options in your potential colleges.

 So, what happens when you need a hand?
-Student-focused universities make sure there is a safety net for students, and it should be more than the willingness of a professor to speak to you after class.
+Student-focused universities (like CSU!) make sure there is a safety net for you.

-Remember there are other kinds of support beyond academic, too.
-After noting programs like tutoring, advising and career counseling, ask about enrichment programs, early warning and intervention systems, diversity and cultural groups, health and mental health programs, proactive orientations, and overall atmosphere.
-The university you choose shouldn’t just set you up to be successful in the classroom, but instead make sure you have the support you need for your personal health and well-being, too.
+There are other kinds of support beyond academic, too.
+After noting programs like tutoring, ask about career counseling, cultural groups, health and mental health programs, new student orientations, and overall atmosphere.
+The university you choose shouldn’t just set you up to be successful in the classroom, but instead make sure you have the support you need for your well-being.

 #5.
 Financial fit

 Getting an education is a big investment.
 Too often students and families only consider tuition and scholarships when making a college choice.
 While those are two incredibly important factors, make sure you’re looking at the whole picture.
-We like to think of financial fit as a combination of cost, financial aid, payment strategies, and outcomes.
-You don’t have to have it all figured out now, but knowing where you want to be in the future may help you decide how much you want to spend on education now.
+We like to think of financial fit as a combination of cost, financial aid, payment strategies, and outcomes (AKA the money you’ll earn after graduating).

-Evaluating your financial fit should start with a calculation of tuition, fees, housing, travel costs, books and materials, and of course some fun on the side.
-Split financial aid into categories like need-based, merit scholarships, and any other opportunities offered by the university.
-Include other strategies such as college savings, parents loans, scholarships from outside organizations, and college credits earned through advanced placement programs.
+Evaluating your financial fit should start with a calculation of tuition, fees, housing, travel costs, and of course, some fun on the side.
+Then include other strategies to offset these costs, such as college savings, parents loans, and scholarships from outside organizations.

 #6.
 Admissions process

-The university admissions process should be about setting students up for success once they reach campus.
-How can a university know if you’ll be successful if they don’t ask the right questions?
-It’s important to take the admissions process into consideration when shopping for universities because it can teach you a lot about the institution.
+The university admissions and enrollment process should be about setting students up for success once they reach campus.
+This can teach you a lot about the institution.
 Are staff available to help you make it through the process?
 Is the university concerned about your experiences and passions as well as your GPA?

-Colorado State uses a holistic review process.
+Colorado State uses a holistic review process when you apply for admission.
 We make the decision on more than GPA for applications that call for extra attention, and we look at you as a whole person, with complex experiences that have affected your journey.
 We consider rigor of courses, student experience, and trends in grades.
-That way, students who had one bad test experience still receive full consideration.
+And once you’re admitted?
+We’re still here for you, every step of the way.